go-spatial/tegola/CONTRIBUTING.md

 ## Conventions

-* All code should be formatted using
+* All code should be formatted using:

 	(`gofmt -s ./…`).

+	- if you find that running `gofmt` produces changes across parts of the code base you're not working on, submit the formatting change in a separate Pull Request.
+This helps decouple engineering changes from formatting changes and focused the code review efforts.

 * When declaring errors variables they should take the form of: